Still Photography and Permits On US and California Public Land

 permit from the from the Department

-of Parks, Open Space and Cultural Services for any
+of Parks and Open Space for any

 commercial photography or related activity on District